RohanAlexander/telling_stories_with_data/_book/02-drinking_from_a_fire_hose.md

 # https://open.toronto.ca/dataset/daily-shelter-overnight-service-occupancy-capacity/
 # Thank you to Heath Priston for assistance
 toronto_shelters <-
-  # Each package is associated with a unique id which can be found in 'For Developers':
+  # Each package is associated with a unique id which can be found in
+  # 'For Developers':
   # https://open.toronto.ca/dataset/daily-shelter-overnight-service-occupancy-capacity/
   list_package_resources("21c83b32-d5a8-4106-a54f-010dbe49f6f2") |>
+  # Within that package, we are interested in the 2021 dataset
   filter(name == "daily-shelter-overnight-service-occupancy-capacity-2021") |>
+  # Having reduce the dataset down to one row we can get the resource
   get_resource()

 write_csv(